BrianGardnerAtl/website/_drafts/compose_profile_image.md

 <img class="post-image" src="/assets/images/compose_7/tweet_view_with_profile_image.png" alt="Preview pane showing the profile image displayed in the tweet view."/>

 With that, the basic Tweet view is complete!
-It has been a long journey to get here but along the way I have learned a lot about how compose displays data on the screen and I have grown to love this type of view creation.
+It has been a long journey to get here but along the way I have learned a lot about how Compose displays data on the screen and I have grown to love this type of view creation.
 I am excited to see what Jetpack Compose introduces in the future and how it will change Android development.

 Fortunately, this blog series is not ending here.
-In future posts I am going to focus on displaying a list of my `TweetView`s, displaying a floating action button above the list for adding a Tweet, and modifying the theme of my app.
+In future posts I am going to focus on displaying a list of my `TweetView`s, adding an App Bar, displaying a floating action button above the list for adding a Tweet, and modifying the theme of my app.

 Thanks again for reading and stay tuned for more!